Literature, Writing & Publishing (LWP)

 Requisite(s): Any 5 Literature courses (AML,BRL,DRA,ENG,LIT)

-The general aim of this seminar is to study Dante's major work: The Comedia.
+The general aim of this seminar is to study Dante's major work: The Commedia.
 The complexity of the poem in its canticles: Inferno, Purgatorio, and Paradiso and its beauty, require careful and regular reading of the text along with a consideration of some major commentaries.
 Pope Paul IV, also a Dante scholar, at the end of the Vatican Council, in solemn ceremony in the Baptistry in Florence, had Dante Alighieri declare the Poet Laureate of Christendom.
 The seminar will look to understand why.

 LWP-4006 Willa Cather & the Politics of the Canon in Literature (3 Credits)